dask/dask-blog/_posts/2021-06-22-high-level-graphs.md

 ## Executive Summary

 There is a lot of work happening in Dask right now on high level graphs.
 We'd like to share a snapshot of current work in this area.
 This post is for people interested in technical details of behind the scenes work improving performance in Dask.
-You don't need to know anything about this in order to use Dask.
+You don't need to know anything about it in order to use Dask.

 ## Contents